-During 2015, the Leadership Development and Compensation Committee held five meetings and acted by unanimous written/ electronic consent thirty-seven times.
-Note that all meetings and actions unanimous written/electronic consent prior to October 2, 2015 were that of Google's Leadership Development and Compensation Committee.
+During 2016, the Leadership Development and Compensation Committee held five meetings and acted by unanimous written/ electronic consent thirteen times.

-Our Leadership Development and Compensation Committee currently comprises Paul S. Otellini (Chair) and K. Ram Shriram, each of whom is a non-employee member of our Board of Directors.
+Our Leadership Development and Compensation Committee currently comprises L. John Doerr, Paul S. Otellini (Chair), and K. Ram Shriram, each of whom is a non-employee member of our Board of Directors.
 Our Board of Directors has determined that each of the directors serving on our Leadership Development and Compensation Committee is independent as defined in the Listing Rules of NASDAQ.